 This course provides students with the knowledge to integrate pathophysiological principles and assessment findings, to formulate a field impression, and implement a treatment plan for patients across the lifespan including psychiatric issues and special populations.
 Observation time required.
+Course Level Fee 3 (4 credits, 4 Lecture)

-Paramedical Care Skills II

-Prerequisite: EMS 061 and EMS 064 and EMS 068
+Paramedical Care Skills II Prerequisite: EMS 061 and EMS 064 and EMS 068